SSN (novel): "Special Delivery"

 Cheyenne is tasked with transporting Zemin to mainland China to negotiate a ceasefire to the ongoing conflict with Chinese Premier Peng.
 It manages to sink the Sino-Russian next-generation nuclear attack submarine Mao, which has been aggressively pursuing Cheyenne.
 After Zemin retakes his position as General Secretary of the Chinese Communist Party, he declares a ceasefire ending the war in the South China Sea.
 Mackey is later honored by the Chinese and American governments.

+Reception

+The book debuted at number 63 on the USA Today's Best-selling Books list for the week of November 28, 1996, and peaked at number 10.